VMT19937: A SIMD-Friendly Pseudo Random Number Generator based on Mersenne Twister 19937: Mersenne Twister family

 The MT19937 is a pseudo random number generator proposed by Matsumoto and Nishimura \cite{mt19937}.
-Given an initial state $X$ made of $n$ words of $w$ bits each $X=(x_0, x_1, \dots x_{n-1})$, it generates a sequence $\boldsymbol{Z}$ of pseudo random words $z_{0}, z_{1}, \dots, z_{n+P-1}$, with uniform distribution in the range $[0, 2^w-1]$, where $P$ is the period of the generator, after which the sequence of numbers repeats itself.
-Pseudo random words $z_k$ ($k=0, \dots, P-1$) are generated sequentially via the following algorithm:
+Given an initial state $X = (x_0, x_1, \dots, x_{n-1})$ consisting of $n$ words of $w$ bits each, the generator produces a sequence $\boldsymbol{Z}$ of pseudo-random words $z_k$ with uniform distribution in $[0, 2^w-1]$.
+These words are generated sequentially for $k=0, \dots, P-1$, where $P$ is the period after which the sequence repeats, using the following algorithm: